ibm-cloud-docs/virtual-servers/vsi_managing.md

 If you have issues with incompatible Java settings in your browser, you can alternatively use the TightVNC viewer.
 You must download and install TightVNC viewer for Windows 64-bit version.
 For more information, see [How to connect to KVM console of IBM Cloud Virtual Servers](https://www.ibm.com/support/pages/how-connect-kvm-console-ibm-cloud-virtual-servers){: external} from the Support Center.
 {:tip}

-### Canceling a device
+### Canceling a virtual server
 {: #cancel}

-If you cancel a device, you end use of that device.
+If you cancel a virtual server or other device, you end use of that device.
 Devices can be canceled immediately or on a billing anniversary.
 After you confirm the cancellation of your device, the action cannot be undone.
 Refunds can't be given for immediate cancellations.

 After you confirm the cancellation, the device cancellation process begins.
 If an immediate cancellation was requested, the device is canceled immediately.
 If a billing anniversary cancellation was requested, the device remains active until the next billing anniversary.
 Upon its cancellation, the device no longer appears in the **Device List** on the {{site.data.keyword.cloud_notm}} console.
 Billing items are also removed from invoices when all outstanding balances are paid on the device, if any.
 For questions about a bill for a canceled device, [open a case](https://cloud.ibm.com/unifiedsupport/cases/add){: external} and select **Billing and usage** as the type of support needed.
 Refunds can't be given for immediate cancellations.